 Evidence show that during the easing cycle, private bank lending was impaired by the deteriorating conditions of consumer and business confidence, expectations and indebtedness, as well as by the strong expansion of public bank lending (Garcia-Escribano 2013).
-Counterfactual simulations suggest that the short run trade-offs between inflation and output would have been more favorable if the Central Bank had implemented the inflation target regime in a more orthodox way (Berriel, Carvalho et the President.
+Counterfactual simulations suggest that the short run trade-offs between inflation and output would have been more favorable if the Central Bank had implemented the inflation target regime in a more orthodox way (Berriel, Carvalho et al. 2013, Sinigaglia and Teixeira 2013).
+In other words, if he had not curbed the expansionary monetary policies of advanced economies.
+The exchange rate impacts on inflation, however, were not convincingly analyzed.

-4 By a law approved by the Congress in in 2011, the rule is in principle valid up to 2015, but its extension to 2023 is already considered.
+4 By a law approved by the Congress in 2011, the rule is in principle valid up to 2015, but its extension to 2023 is already considered.
 The de-indexation of wages was an essential part of the stabilization program, Plano Real, in 1994.
-Since then, annual adjustments of the minimum wage were made by discretionary decisions of al. 2013, Sinigaglia and Teixeira 2013).
-In other words, if he had not curbed the exchange rate valuation pressures coming from the expansionary monetary policies of advanced economies.
-The exchange rate impacts on inflation, however, were not convincingly analyzed.
+Since then, annual adjustments of the minimum wage were made by discretionary decisions of the President.